Copyright © Media Law International 2022. All Rights Reserved.

 Global Leaders in Media Law Practice

-Krzysztof Czyzewski’s leadership drives media activity at .
+Krzysztof Czyzewski’s leadership drives media activity at Czyżewscy Kancelaria Adwokacka.
 The boutique firm’s sector coverage is admirable.
 The practice specialises in book publishing, press, entertainment, film and advertising.
 Lawyers have extensive experience advising on film productions, television formats, protection of journalistic confidentiality and personal data protection.

-brings together leading industry experts.
-One client noted: “Xawery Konarski earns a place among Poland's most highly regarded individuals.
-He frequently advises the Polish government on legal issues involving legislative reform.”
-Co-founder and media law specialist Elżbieta Traple advises multiple Polish and foreign entities operating in the industry.
+With distinct emphasis on advertising, media and promotional law, Traple Konarski Podrecki & Partners brings together leading industry experts.
+Speaking about the firm, one client said it “earns a place among Poland's most highly regarded individuals”.
+Lawyers frequently advise the Polish government on legal issues involving legislative reform.
+The practice advises multiple Polish and foreign entities operating in the industry.

-Baker McKenzie Krzyzowski i Wspólnicy has a strong position nationally and is regularly praised by competitors. manages the Warsaw practice which focusses on copyright and technology.
+Baker McKenzie Krzyzowski i Wspólnicy has a strong position nationally and is regularly praised by competitors.
+The Warsaw practice ocusses on copyright and technology.
 The firm’s multidisciplinary approach brings together a range of sector-related service areas that include commercial law, litigation and unfair competition.

 Dentons’ media team advises key media players in the Polish market, including commercial broadcasters, OTT providers (present and entering the Polish market), cable and satellite operators, as well as film producers, music and game publishers.
-The team is headed by partner Karol Laskowski, a media and telecom expert, who remains up to date with respect to new developments on the Polish market.
-Małgorzata Domalewska, who joined from an in-house position at Telewizja Puls, adds substantial experience in film production and television broadcasting advice.
+The team has substantial experience in film production and television broadcasting advice.
 Speaking of the firm, one client commented: "I find the performance of Dentons' office very professional.
 Memorandums were prepared thoroughly, even if on short notice.
 The evaluation of time spent on particular works was also satisfactory."

 Domanski Zakrzewski Palinka assist’s clients in dealing with local intricacies impacting multi-national marketing projects involving both ATL and BTL advertising (co-marketing agreements, marketing materials’ clearance, establishing T&Cs, regulatory matters, esp. with gambling schemes, loyalty schemes and bonus sale schemes).
 The firm advises leading publishers on distribution systems, distribution agreements, press registration, protection of intellectual property rights, newspaper formats and disputes over personal rights.
 The firm’s services are also focussed on the dynamically developing video games market, particularly as regards new business models for on-line games, games of chance, free-to-play, pay per play, and digital content distribution models.

 GWW is widely acknowledged to be one of Poland’s leading advisory practices.
 The firm acts for clients from film and broadcasting sectors and is praised by peers for its work in these fields.
-Lawyers include Wojciech Krupa, Wacław Knopkiewicz and Michał Sękowski who are among the firm’s media law specialists.
 The team advises on the film production and trading in television and marketing rights.

-Kopeć & Zaborowski specialises in media law and protection of personal rights, as well as civil litigation and criminal press law.
-KKZ ’s clients include well-known politicians, journalists, actors, celebrities, publishers, media owners, sports agencies and businessmen.
-KKZ works in partnership with private and public media in the following areas: pre-release material control, audio visual material at the production and post-production stages both in respect of legal matters pertaining to Press Law and copyrights issues.
-Maciej Zaborowski and his department are frequent guests and commentators on television, the radio, social media and in the press.
+Kopeć & Zaborowski is recognised as one of the leaders in media law and protection of personal rights, as well as in civil litigation and criminal press law.
+The increasing prestige of the law firm and the number of successful cases have led to a growing number of clients.
+The firm has almost 550 clients that include politicians, journalists, actors, celebrities, publishers, media owners, businessmen and managers of large and small companies.
+KKZ lawyers also cooperate with private and public media in the following areas: pre-release material control, audio visual material at the production and post-production stages both in respect of legal matters pertaining to the press law and copyrights issues.

 Driven by a focus on sports and intellectual property, Wardyński & Partners is prime choice for sports companies.
 The practice covers commercial and corporate areas of work on behalf of television and radio broadcasters, operators of digital platforms, advertising agencies and producers of audio-visual recordings.
 The firm is renowned for its primary specialisation in copyright law.